 Occupational therapists work with adults and children of all ages with a wide range of conditions; most commonly those who have difficulties due to a mental or physical health illness.

 Intervention: This will vary depending on a client’s needs.
-A treatment plan will be written collaboratively with the client to ensure they are working to towards their goals.
+However, a treatment plan will be written collaboratively with the client to ensure they are working to towards their goals.

-Discharge: On discharge from a service, a client will receive a written report of their treatment, the outcomes of any assessments, the goals they have achieved and any further recommendations that may be suggested.
+Discharge: Finally, on discharge from a service, a client will receive a written report of their treatment, the outcomes of any assessments, the goals they have achieved and any further recommendations that may be suggested.